-The CFSC Consortium staff is a small and focused team made up of a president (chief executive), administrative manager, and support staff; with one head office in the USA and two satellite offices in England and Tunisia.
+The Communication for Social Change Consortium (CFSC) staff is a small and focused team made up of a president (chief executive), administrative manager, and support staff; with one head office in the USA and two satellite offices in England and Tunisia.

-The CFSC Consortium staff works with an applied practice network of more than 25 consultants working in Africa, Asia, Latin America, the Caribbean, Europe and North America.
+The Communication for Social Change Consortium (CFSC) staff works with an applied practice network of more than 25 consultants working in Africa, Asia, Latin America, the Caribbean, Europe and North America.

 Denise Gray-Felder, Founder and Past President

 Denise Gray-Felder is an advocate for using the power of communication to bring about positive change and alleviate poverty in the world’s poorest communities.
 An inspirational leader, motivational speaker and talented writer, she’s worked with a wide range of UN agencies and major international donors as a communications trainer, mentor and advocate.

 Denise is a specialist in social responsibility and issues management and has developed communications strategies for sensitive issues including genetically modified foods, AIDS vaccines, international funding for family planning in the developing world and addressing the health inequalities in developing nations.

 In 2003 Denise set up the Communication for Social Change Consortium.
 The Consortium is an international not for profit organisation committed to building the communication capacity of the world’s poor.
 Young people and behaviour change are one of Denise’s main concerns and the first project of the Consortium to work with teenagers in Zimbabwe and give them the confidence and skills to become advocates against the spread of HIV in their own communities.